rob-blackbourn/jetblack-fixengine/README.md

 ### Acceptor

-The acceptor works in the same was as the initiator.
+The acceptor works in the same way as the initiator.
 Here is an example:

 ```python
 import logging